sbseltzer/kioku-srs/MODEL.md

     /.git
     .gitignore
     .gitattributes
-    -- arbitrary media files for use in all decks /.base-user
+    -- arbitrary media files for use in all decks/templates/addons /.base-user
   -- Same structure as above, but acts as a sort of base class -- Content here is available to all users and cannot be modified by users.